TomQuartz/TomQuartz.github.io/README.md

 ## Welcome to TomQuartz's Personal Page
-Hi, I'm an undergraduate of Peking University.
+Hi, I'm Sheng Qi, an undergraduate of Peking University.
 This page has yet to be finished.